binganfe/WebDevelopmentCourse/README.md

 - JSON: JavaScript Object Notation
 - JSON is a syntax for storing and exchanging data
 - JSON is text, written with JavaScript object notation

+## HTML
+- forms automatically submit or tried to submit things.
+But we can replace <form> with <div> and implement submit with JSON and backend